|

 Regulatory Status

-The FDA has approved many tests for conditions that can be included in a prenatal screening, such as HSV, chlamydia, gonorrhea, syphilis, and diabetes.
-Additionally, many labs have developed specific tests that they must validate and perform in house.
+The FDA has approved many tests for conditions that can be included in prenatal screening, such as HSV, chlamydia, gonorrhea, syphilis, and diabetes.
+Additionally, many labs have developed specific tests that they must validate and perform in-house.
 These laboratory-developed tests (LDTs) are regulated by the Centers for Medicare and Medicaid (CMS) as high-complexity tests under the Clinical Laboratory Improvement Amendments of 1988 (CLIA ’88).
 LDTs are not approved or cleared by the U. S. Food and Drug Administration; however, FDA clearance or approval is not currently required for clinical use.

 Coding